ychuang789/labelapi/README.md

 def label_data(task_id: str, **kwargs) -> List[str]:
 ```

-It seems that the problem is cause by the python memory tracing module, `memory_profiler`, which use the build-in python multiprocessing module.
+It seems that the problem is cause by the python memory tracing module, `memory_profiler`, which uses the build-in python multiprocessing module.
 While in local environment (windows10) configure the pooling strategy with celery command `-P solo`, it is fine.
 The problem occurs when deploys the project to remote Linux using multiprocessing default pooling `-P prefork`.

 In [Celery Execution Pools: What is it all about?](https://www.distributedpython.com/2018/10/26/celery-execution-pool/) it says :